 However, slowly, the insurance industry is warming up to the cryptocurrency market, and some insurers are beginning to write coverage for cryptocurrency into some business policies.

-It is possible for cryptocurrency insurance to be written into standalone policies or to be included in general business insurance (such as Directors and Officers and Errors and Omissions), Crime Insurance, Custody Insurance, and/or Decentralized Finance (DeFi) insurance policies.
-HCP National Insurance Services helps businesses secure correct and high-quality insurance coverage for their cryptocurrency – at the best prices possible.
+It is possible for cryptocurrency insurance to be written into standalone policies or to be included in general business insurance (such as Directors and Officers and Errors and Omissions), Crime Insurance, Custody Insurance, and/or Decentralized Finance (DeFi) insurance policies HCP National Insurance Services helps businesses secure correct and high-quality insurance coverage for their cryptocurrency – at the best prices possible.
 Get your cryptocurrency insurance quote now.

 Whether you have a small business or large corporation, below are some of the coverage types you should consider to help protect your business’s cryptocurrency investments.